trailblazer/trailblazer/README.md

 end
 ```

-You have to tell `CRUD` the model class and what action to implement using `::model`.
+You have to tell `Model` the model class and what action to implement using `::model`.

 Note how you do not have to pass the `@model` to validate anymore.
 Also, the `@model` gets created automatically and is accessible using `Operation#model`.